 This study investigated the key factors influencing Malaysia’s perceived competitiveness in attracting international students, focusing on international students’ satisfaction, cultural diversity, perceived quality, safety and security, and affordability.
 A quantitative research approach was applied in the present study through a structured questionnaire that was distributed to 150 international students in different countries who study at private universities in Malaysia.
 Stratified sampling was used to ensure representation across different nationalities, academic programs, and levels of study.
 SEM was used to analyze the data in order to test the relationship between the hypotheses.
 The findings revealed that international students’ satisfaction, cultural diversity, safety and security, perceived quality, and affordability were significant positive effects on perceived competitiveness.
 These results highlight the importance of enhancing student satisfaction, maintaining a safe environment, and offering affordable education to boost Malaysia's global standing in higher education.
 The study provides both theoretical contributions to international education literature and practical implications for university administrators and policymakers.
 The study highlights drawbacks and suggestions for future research.

-Keywords: International Student’s Satisfaction, Cultural Diversity, Perceived Quality, Safety and Security, Affordability, Perceived Competitiveness
+Keywords: International Student’s Satisfaction, Cultural Diversity, Perceived Quality, Safety and Security, Affordability, Perceived Competitiveness.

 INTRODUCTION